Frequency selective surface: Method of moments (MoM) solution

 This is the i-th row of the electric field integral equation (EFIE) for a free-standing metallic FSS.
 Equation ((2.4.2)) may be readily modified for analyzing FSS with surrounding dielectric sheets (substrates and/or superstrates), and even complex multi-layer FSS structures (Scott [1989]).
 All of these matrix equations are very simple to implement and require only that the 2D Fourier transform (FT) of the basis functions be computed, preferably in closed form.
 There is a striking similarity between eqn. ((2.4.2)) above, and the Bloch wave - MoM method eqn. ((2.4.2)) for computing ω–β diagrams for triply-periodic electromagnetic media such as photonic crystals (Scott [1998], Scott [2002], available on researchgate.net).
 Given this similarity, eqn. ((2.4.2)) and its numerous variants in dielectric-layered FSS structures (Scott [1989]) could also be used (with the RHS set to zero) to find surface waves in complex FSS structures.

-The RWG (Rao–Wilton–Glisson) basis functions (Rao, Wilton and Glisson [1982]) are a very versatile choice for many purposes and have a transform that is readily computed using area coordinates.
+The RWG (Rao–Wilton–Glisson) basis functions (Rao, Wilton and Glisson [1982]) have a transform that is readily computed using area coordinates.